biglocalnews/warn-scraper/docs/contributing.rst

 Contributing
 ############

 Our project welcomes new contributors who want to help us fix bugs and improve our scrapers.
+The current status of our effort is documented in our `sources list <./sources.html>`_ and `issue tracker <https://github.com/biglocalnews/warn-scraper/issues>`_.
 We want your help.
 We need your help.
 Here's how to get started.

 Adding features and fixing bugs is managed using the GitHub’s `pull request <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests>`_ system.